reemarkk/cpp-pic/docs/architecture.md

 ## Overview

-CPP-PIC is a position-independent code (PIC) runtime library that provides a minimal, Windows-only runtime environment without dependencies on standard libraries or dynamic linking.
+CPP-PIC is a Windows-only, position-independent code (PIC) runtime library that provides a minimal runtime environment without relying on standard libraries or dynamic linking.

 ## Architecture Layers